bpkn32/bpkn32/README.md

-- 👋 Hi, I’m @bpkn32
+Hello there, I'm Berk Pişkin :wave:
-- 👀 I’m interested in all branches of data science and machine learning
+- :man_technologist: For 1-2 years I have been researching and learning data science by myself.
-- 🌱 I’m currently learning how to make data science projects from scratch
+- 👀 I’m interested in all branches/applications of data science and machine learning
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Currently I'm a participant of Kodluyoruz #KodlaDönüştürelim & Carbon Consulting Data Science Bootcamp.
-- 📫 How to reach me ...
+- 📫 Feel free to conctact me from : berkpiskin.a@gmail.com

 <!---
 bpkn32/bpkn32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.